-To determine if the walls in your home are drywall or plaster, first remove a switch plate or electrical socket cover.
-Inspect the cross-section of the wall to see whether it’s drywall or plaster.
+To determine if the walls in your home are drywall or plaster, first, remove a switch plate or electrical socket cover.
+Inspect the cross-section of the wall to see whether it’s standard drywall or plaster.
 Alternatively, go into your attic space to see the backside of the walls.
 You should be able to see plaster and lath or bare drywall.
 If your walls and ceilings have hairline cracks in jagged patterns, this is a sign of plaster, not drywall.
 Keep in mind that drywall was not commonly used prior to WWII, so if you have an older home, it’s likely the walls are plaster.

 Table of Contents

 What is the Difference Between Drywall and Plaster?

 Drywall is a fabricated board made of gypsum sandwiched between two sheets of paper.
 Drywall is manufactured to a uniform thickness.
 Common thickness for drywall varies between 1/4″ and 3/4″, with 3/8″ and 1/2″ being the most common in homes.

 - Drywall is characterized by paper on the front and back, with white gypsum between the sheets of paper.